About This Guide

 Practice Consecration in Your Work

 Consecration means dedicating something to God's purposes.
 Before a meeting, a presentation, or a difficult conversation, take a moment to pray: "God, I dedicate this to You.
 Use this for Your purposes.
 Help me honor You in how I show up."
-This is not adding a religious ritual.
-It is acknowledging reality.
+This isn't adding a religious ritual.
+It's acknowledging reality.

 Make Decisions Through the Holiness Filter